neildawson/neildawson.github.io/cv.md

 ### Senior Experience Designer, AnalogFolk
 September 2015 - September 2018

+- Worked in close-knit squads with tech, production, data, the clients themselves, and other disciplines.
 - Led feature planning, prototyping, and guerrilla testing of [*Nando's* delivery and collection service]({% link _work/nandos.md %}) , boosting conversions by over 40%.
 - Multiple projects for <mark>HSBC</mark>:
 	- Redesigned and oversaw user testing of key journeys in the new <mark>customer banking app</mark>, from flows to pixel-perfect prototypes.